weterynarzfred/page_4/README.md

 - `type` - one of optionTypes, default is optionTypes.INTEGER.
 - `selected` - initial value of the option.
 - `image` - filename of the image to display in the option.
 Searched in the `public/images` folder.
+- `hidden` - disables showing the option anywhere on the page.

 `if type === optionTypes.INTEGER || type === optionTypes.INSTANCER`
 - `cost` - object with costs of each time the option is bought.